flow-storm/flow-storm-web-plugin/Readme.md

 When you open the FlowStorm UI you should see a new `Web` tab like in the picture above.

 The plugin needs the recordings of the internals of the web and database libraries namespaces it is going to work with so your FlowStorm instrumentation should include these.
-You can set them via jvm options or any other means like `"-Dclojure.storm.instrumentOnlyPrefixes=next.jdbc,org.httpkit,my-web-app-ns"`
+You can set them via jvm options or by any other means like `"-Dclojure.storm.instrumentOnlyPrefixes=next.jdbc,org.httpkit,my-web-app-ns"`

 Minimum instrumentation prefixes needed for each library :